We Have a New, Advanced Procedure for Bunions!

 One of the benefits of adding stability via Lapiplasty is that patients can bear weight on their foot sooner than with many other bunion procedures.

-Patients have been able to bear weight anywhere from several days to 3 weeks following surgery.
+Patients have been able to bear weight 1 day following surgery!
 Results will depend on the severity of your bunion and other factors such as age and fitness.
 It’s always best to follow our recommendations for when to start trying to place weight on your foot.
 (Trust us; it’s not something you just want to jump up and start testing.)